 In some areas, this community effort also included feasting sometimes with live music and dancing at the end of the long day.
 Thus the term La Boucherie (the butchering) came about.
 It was a shared work of the necessities of life that included a celebration making a part of their everyday life not so ordinary.
 Today, in south Louisiana there are Boucherie Festivals held to honor that same communal tradition.

 I remember times when daddy would come home after a full day of working and hauling cattle.
 He'd walk in the house carrying a package wrapped in butcher's paper and begin slicing pieces from its contents to share with us.
 The smell of the smoked meat told us that it was fresh Tasso or "Cowboy Food" as he called it.
 We aren't exactly sure where he got this saddle bag food from, but mama said it was probably given to him by someone he'd been working with.

-Tasso didn’t often make it into mama’s dishes the way a lot of Cajuns add it to their vegetables, gumbos, and jambalayas.
+Tasso didn't often make it into mama's dishes the way a lot of Cajuns add it to a pot of Smothered Green Beans: Cajun-Style or Pork Jambalaya, A Traditional Cajun Dish.
 We would eat it as soon as Daddy would slice it up.
 Not being able to get it just anywhere made it such a treat.
-Its availability is the same today so when a friend told me that the best Tasso is sold in Eunice, Louisiana I just had to see for myself.
+Its availability is the same today, so when a friend told me that the best Tasso is sold in Eunice, Louisiana, I just had to see for myself.
 So off we went.

 The Sausage Kitchen

 Eunice is located about 20 miles north of Crowley and the hour drive from my mama's house was well worth it.